Home Working Policy, Agreement and Documents

 Use this collection where there is, or will be, a formal home working arrangement.

-It includes the core documents needed to set the arrangement up properly, confirm the terms that apply, and support home working as an ongoing working practice.
+It includes the core documents needed to set the arrangement up properly, including the Home Working Policy and Home Working Agreement, and to support home working as an ongoing working practice.

 Managing Day-to-Day Home Working Issues